Do Not Watch [Infinite]

 *

-Mo Bai resisted the hints provided by the rules, but the Mommy in front of her was already in a frenzy just from hearing her call that name.
+Mo Bai resisted the hints provided by the rules, but the mom in front of her was already in a frenzy just from hearing her call that name.

-"Mommy!
-Mommy!
-You called me Mommy!
-Yes, I'm your Mommy!
+"Mom!
+Mom!
+You called me Mom!
+Yes, I'm your Mom!
 Hahahahaha!"

 She used so much force that pieces of flesh fell from her face, making her expression even more grotesque and terrifying.